 “We shouldn’t be waiting for it to be post-pandemic to be thinking about what we can do.”

-How companies address employee wellness (or don’t)
+How companies address employee mental health (or don’t)

 There’s a tendency for different kinds of emotional education to be required for managers and leaders but Kelly said it’s important everyone gets access to this kind of training.